datapack-overflow/that-one-datapack/README.md

 ## License (lol)
 Not licensed (yet! whoops)

 May be licensed with GNU GPL v3.
+Or in the public domain.
+I don't know, honestly!